 "Tourism is one of the most exciting industries to be a part of.
-For me one of the great advantages is the economic benefits it provides local economies by being a reliable and sought-after exporter of goods," he wine, retail, education, real estate and transport.
-Looking forward, Andrew believes that nationally we are at the cusp of further strong growth in the
+For me one of the great advantages is the economic benefits it provides local economies by being a reliable and sought-after exporter of goods," he says.

-The visitor economy created by tourism is important because much of the economic benefit it brings to the state flows to regional communities and also has a positive impact on other industries such as agriculture,
+The visitor economy created by tourism is important because much of the economic benefit it brings to the state flows to regional communities and also has a positive impact on other industries such as agriculture, wine, retail, education, real estate and transport.